silnrsi/graphite/site/graphite_firefox.md

 ## Graphite in Firefox

-Mozilla Firefox 11 - 45 versions directly support Graphite on Mac OS X, Linux, Windows and Android platforms.
+Versions 11 and later of Mozilla Firefox 11 directly support Graphite on Mac OS X, Linux, Windows and Android platforms.
 A web page can be rendered using both local and server-based fonts, and specific Graphite font features can be controlled via CSS.

 Graphite is automatically activated in Firefox.
 In early versions this support was not switched on by default and needed to be enabled by the user.
 If you have a version of Firefox prior to 28, see below for instructions on how to activate it.